Installing Snap

 specifically for Heist.

-- The source code for this website is a good example of
+- The source code for this website is a small example of

 Snap in action.